How to Make an Invoice

 By Xtensio (This post includes a free tool.)

 An invoice is used to document sales transactions.
 It includes a list of products, services, due dates, quantities and related pricing information.
-An invoice is a powerful communication tool to ensure timely payment, make a final good impression on clients and set the stage for long-term business relationships.
+A billing statement is a powerful communication tool to ensure timely payment, make a final good impression on clients and set the stage for long-term business relationships.

 Xtensio’s FREE Invoice Template and Editable Examples

-Your starting point to create and share a professional invoice, without any design experience.
+Your starting point to create and share a professional billing statements, without any design experience.

 Xtensio is a collaborative workspace where teams can easily create and share beautiful living documents